 The Prudential Code gives the Authority increased flexibility over its level of capital investment and much greater freedom to borrow, should this be necessary, to finance planned expenditure.
-However any future borrowing will incur a financing charge against the revenue budget for the period of the borrowing.
+However, any future borrowing will incur a financing charge against the revenue budget for the period of the borrowing.

 Given the financial position of the Authority we have not needed to borrow since 2007, and repaid a large proportion of our borrowing in October 2017.
-We have not allowed for any borrowing in the draft programme, although this does result in a funding shortfall in the last 2 years, which is referred to later in the report.